 - Animal carcasses or parts

-The fire chief has the power to declare a complete ban on all burning within the city.
-The Fire Department, Police or a Bylaw Officer may ask you to extinguish your fire when a fire ban is in effect or if you are not complying with the regulations listed above.
+The Fire Chief has the power to declare a complete ban on all burning within the city.
+The Calgary Fire Department, Police or a Bylaw Officer may ask you to extinguish your fire when a fire ban is in effect or if you are not complying with the regulations listed above.

 Tips for fire pit use